jedinym/sqc-text/main.typ

 To implement the Producer Consumer pattern in SQC, we utilize RabbitMQ (@section-rabbitmq) and MinIO (@section-minio).

-When a user submits a validation request through SQClib (refer to
+When a user submits a validation request through SQCLib (refer to
 @section-sqclib), the library code creates a new object in a MinIO bucket.
 This object contains the atomic model along with associated metadata.
 The library subsequently returns the ID of the pending request to the user.
-The user uses this ID to invoke another SQClib function, which awaits the completion of the request.
+The user uses this ID to invoke another SQCLib function, which awaits the completion of the request.

 Upon the creation of the object, Minio publishes a bucket notification event to